-You must complete the mandatory forms and any applicable optional forms (e.g., SF-LLL-Disclosure of Lobbying Activities) in accordance with the instructions on the forms and the additional instructions below.
-Files that are attached to the forms must be in Adobe Portable Document Format (PDF) unless otherwise specified in this FOA.
+You must complete the mandatory forms and any applicable optional forms (e.g., Disclosure of Lobbying Activities (SF-LLL)) in accordance with the instructions on the forms and the additional instructions below.
+Files that are attached to the forms must be in Adobe Portable Document Format (PDF) unless otherwise specified in this announcement.